adioshun/gitBook_DeepDrive/paper2016-pairwisemvcnn.md

 - by max pooling across all viewpoints [35-MVCNN], or
 - by unwrapping an object shape into a panorama and max pooling across each row [33-DeepPano].

-However, both these methods assume that a **fixed-length image sequence** is provided during both training and testing, and hence are unsuitable for generalised multi-view recognition.
+단점 : However, both these methods assume that a **fixed-length image sequence** is provided during both training and testing, and hence are unsuitable for generalised multi-view recognition.

 ```
 [35] H. Su, S. Maji, E. Kalogerakis, and E. G. Learned-Miller.
 Multi-view Convolutional Neural Networks for 3D Shape Recognition.
 In Proceedings of the International Conference